House prices, credit, and housing: the Bank of Portugal's warning for the real estate market

 For those intending to sell, the market remains favorable but more demanding.
 There is demand, yes.
 But buyers are more attentive, more informed, and more constrained by credit.

-This makes price setting even more important.
+This makes price definition even more important.
 A price that is too high can drive away qualified buyers and prolong the sale.
 A well-defined price, supported by real market data, can attract more visits, more proposals, and more effective negotiation.

 Today, selling well is not just about placing an ad online.
 It is about preparing the property, positioning it correctly, communicating its value, and reaching the right buyers.

-My perspective as a real estate consultant
+My reading as a real estate consultant

 Álvaro Santos Pereira's interview confirms what we see daily in the market: there is demand, there is a shortage of supply, and there is great pressure on prices, especially in the main urban areas of Lisbon and Porto.
 But there is also more prudence, more demand for credit, and a greater need for professional advice.